No. 64 Squadron RAF: 1936 to 1939

 On return to Britain, the squadron was based at RAF Martlesham Heath, Suffolk, initially as part of 11 Group and transferring to 12 Group in October 1937.
-From May 1938 64 squadron's two-seat Demons were based at RAF Church Fenton, North Yorkshire and the unit was reequipped with Bristol Blenheim Mk I(F) fighters starting in December 1938.
+In March 1938, the squadron received Turret Demons, with a hydraulically operated shield to protect the gunner from the airstream and allow him to effectively use his gun at high speeds.
+In May 1938 the squadron moved to RAF Church Fenton in North Yorkshire, and in September 1938, the Munich Crisis caused the squadron's Demons to be camouflaged.
+By the time of Munich, the Demon biplane was outdated, and the unit was reequipped with twin-engined monoplane Bristol Blenheim Mk I(F) fighters in December 1938, with the squadron training for night fighter operations.
 After the outbreak of the Second World War, the squadron was engaged in patrols off the British East Coast and in December 1939 provided fighter defence for the Home Fleet at Scapa Flow from Evanton, Scotland, for a month.